 - All WEEE is recycled in accordance with regulations

 - Zero waste to landfill

-- We have recently completed a 9 month trial in which we converted all our food waste ‘on site’ into a bio fuel which in turn was used to heat our hydro therapy pool in the spa.
+- Our food waste ‘on site’ is converted into a bio fuel, which in turn was used to heat our hydro therapy pool in the spa.
 This reduced the amount of gas used to heat the pool, it also reduced the amount of waste disposed off which in turn reduced transport costs which reduced gas emissions and it also reduced the likelihood of vermin which could cause a health issue.